 A gap year is taking a year off between high school and university and filling this “gap” with work experience, volunteer experience, or travel before starting college.
 This phenomenon has been popularized by Malia Obama, whose decision to take a gap year prior to commencing studies at Harvard was reported in the media.
-Taking a gap year gives students the opportunity to explore potential majors, industries, and fields of interest before commencing studies, but what does it mean for financial aid?
+Taking a gap year gives students the opportunity to explore potential majors, industries, and fields of interest before starting their studies, but what does it mean for financial aid?

 Gap Year Implications for College Admissions